rraciti97/portfolio/Work/README.md

 ✅ Keep teams **motivated and accountable**
 ✅ Support **strategic planning** with clear insights

-Find here an example of them
+Find here an example of them, extremely useful when tracking our journey in reaching the markked goals:

 ![Goals Dashboard](./Dashboard%202.png)